 Our capstone local community service learning initiative, Beyond U pairs responsible and passionate students with a local organization to experience a multi-component experience, exposing them to non-profit work and local social justice causes.

-After their placement, a BUPP then completes a guided experience over four months that will aid them in reflecting on and processing the placement.
-Through a variety of reflection tools, the use of human-centred design processes and a culminating project, students will articulate not only key social justice issues they encountered, but also who experiences these issues, what work is being done to meet these issues, and what work still needs to be done.
+After their placement, a BUPP then completes a guided experience that will aid them in reflecting on and processing the placement.
+Through a variety of reflection tools and a culminating project, students will articulate not only key social justice issues they encountered, but also who experiences these issues, what work is being done to meet these issues, and what work still needs to be done.
 They will develop a critical framework for articulating the connections and complexities of justice issues that they witnessed and the strengths and growth areas of the initiatives and systems that are built to meet them.

 - Form meaningful interpersonal relationships within a community organization, including with the staff and population served.